Graduate admissions application process

 We are pleased you want to apply for admission to a SUNY Cortland graduate program.
 We suggest you spend some time reviewing the helpful hints on this page before you begin the application.

 We use an online application process through an external processing site.
-You can complete the application and submit most of the additional documents through the online application.
+You can complete the application and submit most of the additional documents online.
 The primary documents you must submit directly to the Graduate Admissions Office are your official college transcripts.

 SUNY Cortland students or graduates will not need to submit transcripts because they are already on file at the college.